Shiny White Suburban

 To be clear.
 The white lady was never a fan of defunding the police!
 She imagines a world without police as a sickening orgy of rape and gunshot wounds and motor vehicle fatalities.
 Occasionally, a demented man, grinning and holding a knife to her throat while she sleeps.
 (Because she is white, she lacks a certain type of imagination, she’s been told.)

-But then, Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90’s hip hop and shaking her ass until she’s dripping sweat.
-And though she’s vibeing hard right now in her shiny white Suburban, she is simultaneously devastated by how ugly the world can be, and feeling her feels.
+But then, Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90’s hip hop, shaking her ass until she’s dripping with sweat.
+And though she’s vibing hard right now in her shiny white Suburban, she is simultaneously devastated by how ugly the world can be, so she is feeling her feels.

 Feeling feels is something that’s totally okay to do, proved by the Millennials.
 Everyone should hold space at all times - for themselves, their friends, even perfect strangers - to feel everything.
-Right now, for the white woman, it’s certainty and sorrow, and they seem to be combining as pressure in her stomach, below her tits.
+And though the white woman has been told that some feels matter more than others, she ignores that part.
+Right now, for the white woman, the feels are certainty and sorrow, and they’re combining as pressure in her stomach, below her tits.
 The woman suspects a fart would release the feeling, but withholds out of politeness even though she’s alone in her car.

-The repressed fart sends a cramp into her hips before transforming into a surge of rage, and she grips the wheel and steps on the gas, hard.
+The repressed fart sends a cramp into her hip before transforming into a surge of rage, and she grips the wheel and steps on the gas, hard.
+Gah!
 She’s so fucking sick of things!
-She suddenly recalls the last school board meeting, attended on her phone since in-person meetings smell like cigarettes and her nose, a sensitive flower.
-Though she’d already transferred her daughter to the Catholic school, the white woman felt compelled to share her experience.
-Personal stories, she’d heard on NPR, are often the most effective agents of change.
+She recalls the last school board meeting, attended from her phone, from the comfort of her kitchen since in-person meetings smell like cigarettes.
+Though she’d already transferred her daughter to the Catholic school, the white woman felt compelled to tune in.
+To share her experience.
+To help.

 “Heartbreaking” the white woman reported back to her friends, though the more accurate word was “galling.”
 Thinking of the twitchy man threatens to overpower her Dre vibes, so the white woman “yes, ands” with such commitment she almost swerves off the road.
 She rights the vehicle and adjusts her oversized sunglasses, cracks the window to temper a hot flash.
 Calm down, you dumb bitch, the white lady says to herself, since shame is practical.

-“I need to ask an obvious question before addressing your excellent points,” her husband said, amusedly leaning back in his chair.
-“Which is: Why does this person sound like they’re starring in a porn?”
+“I need to ask the obvious question before addressing your excellent points,” her husband said, amusedly kicking back in his chair.
+“Which is why does this person sound like they’re making porn?”

 Unable to waste another second of her time and concerned about a hypertensive incident, the white woman handed the dinner plate to her husband and beelined it for the master bath.
 After a hot shower, she decided, she’d exfoliate her feet with a strange but effective tool marketed to her on Facebook.
 Then a Valium.
 Then she’d hit the sack.

-Recalling the meeting makes her grip the steering wheel again, and she flies through a residential area well over the speed limit.
-The hood of her newly washed Suburban reflects the sun, temporarily blinding her, and her outrage is instantly replaced with satisfaction.
+Recalling the meeting makes her grip the steering wheel even harder, the tops of her knuckles bright white.
+But the hood of her newly washed Suburban reflects the sun, temporarily blinding her, and her outrage is rinsed away and replaced by satisfaction.
 Nothing pleases her more than clean lines and gleaming surfaces!
 She taps the brakes and exhales through her nose.

 No stress, no seeds, no stems, no sticks!